 Let’s look at price negotiation from the opposite side.
 What if the supplier decides the raise the price, just when you are about to place the order?
 This happens, and the suppliers tend to have all sorts of reasons.
 Labor costs went up.
 Taxes went up.
 Material costs go up.
 It’s their ‘most busy season’.

 It doesn’t matter, because they got you, or at least they think they do.
 If a supplier tries to rip you off at this stage, you must be ready to walk away.

 Chinese suppliers also cite increasing labor costs and taxes, when providing a context for a price increase.

 However, labor costs increases have panned out in recent years, and the Chinese government has been quite diligent in lowering taxes for small to medium-sized businesses too.

-What are some other ways to get a better price from a factory?
+Other ways to get a better price from your factory

 Price negotiation is far from the most effective tool if you want to reduce your unit prices.
 Here 5 methods that will likely reduce your price far more.

 1. Buy larger volumes